 The purpose of this Request for Proposals (RFP) is to solicit, from qualified proposers, proposals designed to increase the marketability of job seekers by providing career services (basic and individualized), training services, and followup.
-Services solicited place a priority on developing career pathway programs for underserved or hard-to-serve groups that deliver the basic, academic and vocational skills needed to attain employment, industry-recognized credentials and careers in high-demand, middle skill occupational clusters.
+Services solicited place a priority on developing career pathway programs for underserved or hard-to-serve groups that deliver the basic, academic and vocational skills needed to attain employment, industry-recognized credentials and careers in high-demand, middle-skill occupational clusters.
 Special emphasis is placed on increasing services for underserved communities that experience high concentrations of poverty, unemployment, justice involvement and other indicators associated with vulnerable communities.

 Services will be delivered through physical Job Centers.
-SETA encourages creative proposals that connect services to the Sacramento Works Occupational Clusters listed on page II-14 of this RFP.
-In order to better connect with hard-to-serve groups, SETA is interested in proposers' ability to deliver and/or connect to services, outside of a physical Job Center environment, at multiple locations that increases access to services for underserved communities.
+To better connect with hard-to-serve groups, SETA is interested in proposers' ability to deliver and/or connect to services, outside of a physical Job Center environment, at multiple locations that increase access to services for underserved communities.